 Amsterdam’s Red Light is famous all over the world and while you’re here, you should experience walking through it once.
 What appears to be a pretty normal neighborhood during the day, turns into a completely different place when it’s dark.

 Now that you’re in Amsterdam’s naughtiest neighborhoods – it is your choice if you want to continue here or go elsewhere.
-De Wallen, or the Red Light District has a lot of bars and coffeeshops where one can drink or smoke a joint.
+De Wallen or the Red Light District has a lot of bars and coffee shops where one can drink or smoke a joint.

-You can reach here pretty easily with your bicycle or tram.
-Walking is also possible since Rembrandtplein is a kilometer away and Leidseplein is 1.5 – 2 KMs away, depending on where exactly you are in De Wallen.
+You can reach here pretty easily by bicycle or tram.
+Walking is also possible since Rembrandtplein is a kilometer away and Leidseplein is 1.5 – 2 km away, depending on where exactly you are in De Wallen.

 After yesterday’s excitement, today will be a lot more relaxed and slow.
 Most of the weekend travelers leave Amsterdam on Sunday evenings or afternoons, most likely that’s what you’re going to do too.

 If your hotel lets you check out by 12, then it is amazing.
-As per my experience, many hotels in Amsterdam stated that my check out time was 10 am – ouch.
+As per my experience, many hotels in Amsterdam stated that my check-out time was 10 a.m. – ouch.
 So I had to check out literally right after my breakfast.

 If you can check out late, then it is amazing.
-If not, then eat your breakfast and most likely you will need to return your bike as soon as the rental shops open, which is 9 – 10 am.
+If not, then eat your breakfast, and most likely you will need to return your bike as soon as the rental shops open, which is 9 – 10 am.
 If you have to check out by 10, then see if your hotel or hostel lets you store the luggage for a few hours.